TwoFistedJustice/manifold/docs/definitions.md

 to any information about a vehicle which they previously had, but not to data a future owner creates.

+In the course of maintaining a vehicle, a user will need to complete many "projects".

 ### Project
 A Project is a collection of data storing a user's broad goals.